PyryL/ot-harjoitustyo/README.md

 You can install TimeKeeper by following these steps:

-1. Download the source code from [releases page](https://github.com/PyryL/ot-harjoitustyo/releases/tag/viikko5) and unzip the downloaded archive.
+1. Download the latest source code from [releases page](https://github.com/PyryL/ot-harjoitustyo/releases) and unzip the downloaded archive.
 2. Open Terminal, navigate to the unzipped directory and run `poetry install`.
 3. Start the application by running `poetry run invoke start`.